Blosxom -- one of the oldest minimalistic static blog engines

 Available to each plugin are key Blosxom variables for their reference (read: customarily read-only).

-The vast majority appear in Blosxom's # --- Configurable variables -----
+The vast majority appear in Blosxom's # --- Configurable variables ----- section and documented

 in the configuration documentation.